redpanda-data/connect/website/docs/configuration/about.md

 These flags also support wildcards, which allows you to import an entire directory of resource files like `benthos -r "./staging/*.yaml" -c ./config.yaml`.
 You can find out more about configuration resources in the [resources document][config.resources].

+### Templating

+Resources can only be instantiated with a single configuration, which means they aren't suitable for cases where the configuration is required in multiple places but with slightly different parameters, ugh!

+But hey, why don't you chill out?
+Benthos has a (currently experimental) alternative feature called templates, with which it's possible to define a custom configuration schema and a template for building a configuration from that schema.
+You can read more about templates [in this guide][config.templating].

 ## Enabling Discovery

 The discoverability of configuration fields is a common headache with any configuration driven application.
 The classic solution is to provide curated documentation that is often hosted on a dedicated site.